 Horse riding is fun!

 If you’re on this website, chances are you love riding horses.
-Whether you do it every once in a while when you’re on vacation, you’re just starting out with lessons, dreaming of the day you can run your own ranch (guilty as charged!) and of course if you’re competing.
+Whether you do it once in a while on your vacation, you’re just starting out with lessons, dreaming of the day you can run your own ranch (guilty as charged!) and of course if you’re competing, you cannot deny your interest in this sophisticated sport.

 You may not even think about it but riding is a great workout!
-You can burn a LOT of calories, lose weight overtime, and you’re constantly toning your legs, bum and even your abs when you’re riding.
+You can burn a LOT of calories and lose weight overtime.
+Constantly tone your legs, bum, and even your abs when you’re riding.
+Your favorite hobby just became the best workout activity for you.
+Does this seem too good to be true?
 Let me explain how.

 Calorie Count Breakdown

-Even riding a horse for one hour can help a lot if you’re trying to loose those poudns and tone your body.
+Even riding a horse for one hour can help a lot if you’re trying to lose those pounds and tone your body.
+It may be hard to believe that sitting on a horse can actually make you slim.
+Still don’t believe me?
+Let science prove this wonderful news to you.

+For riding enthusiasts just like myself, we all know that horse riding can be really hard and exhausting.
+So, exactly how many calories do you burn horse riding?
 The exact number of calories that you can burn while horse riding depends on your weight and riding style.
 For an average woman of 150 lbs, cantering a horse can burn up to 93 calories in 10 minutes.
 If you ride at the trot, you can burn up to 74 calories in 10 minutes.
 If you ride at the walk, you can burn 57 calories in 10 minutes.
+Remember that even if you’re riding that stubborn mare, you can still burn more calories.

 Leg muscles are key